kospex/kospex/docs/getting-started.md

 ~/kospex/ \
 We'll place config files and the kospex DB (Sqlite3) in here for sync'ed data \
 ~/code/ \
-This should be your GIT_DATA_DIRECTORY with a structure like \
+This should have with a structure like \
 GIT_SERVER/ORG/REPO \
  \
 For example, in your ~/code it might look like: \